-It's a journey that organizations transitioning to agile
+It's a journey that organizations transitioning to agile often struggle the most with, out of all the agile practices.

 That's true at IBM Software Group, based in Midvale, Utah, which started its agile transformation in 2007.
 According to Sue McKinney, vice president of IBM's development transformation, test-driven development is encouraged, but "it's probably the one thing we're struggling the most with."